Rairden/tmcprojects/mooc-2013-OOProgrammingWithJava-PART2/week9-week9_23.WordInspection/src/readme.md

 Create the method `public List<String> wordsEndingInL()`, which returns all the Finnish words of the file which end in l; such words are, for instance, kannel and sammal.

 _Attention!
 If you read the file various different times in your program, you notice that your code contains a lot of copy-paste, so far.
 It would be useful to think whether it would be possible to read the file in an different place, maybe inside the constructor or as a method, which the constructor calls.
 In such case, the methods could use a list which was read before and then create a new list which suits their search criteria.
-In week 12, we will come back again with an ortodox way to eliminate copy-paste._
+In week 12, we will come back again with an orthodox way to eliminate copy-paste._

 #### Exercise 23.4: Palindromes